-All files of the Annexe should be in jpg format (high resolution, min.
+All files of the Annexes should be in jpg format (high resolution, min.
 300 dpi)

 Call for Prototypes for the Smart Textiles Salon 2019 – Page 2

 What is expected from you on 15 November 2019?

 Your prototype is displayed for the entire duration of the exhibition (thus one day).
 You will have about 3 minutes to present your prototype ‘on stage’.
 Afterwards, for a period of about 2 hours you stay with your prototype and are available for questions from the visitors.